se-edu/learningresources/contents/scalability/scalable-development.md

 Authors: Loh Jia Shun Kenneth, Vivek Lakshmanan

 ## Scalable Development
-When Pokémon Go first launched in 2016, the heavy traffic from users caused its servers to crash as the server was built to handle a expected maximum of five times the storage size instead of the reality which was fifty times the initial estimate.
+When Pokémon Go first launched in 2016, the heavy traffic from users caused its servers to crash as the server was built to handle an expected maximum of five times the storage size instead of the reality which was fifty times the initial estimate.
 However, as of 2017, Google handles at least 3.5 billion searches daily, Whatsapp handles at least 10 billion messages a day, and Facebook hosts 1.2 billion daily active users.
 What makes these companies different?

 The key difference is their server infrastructure.
 A scalable server allows a company to provide reliable service even as the user base increases.
 Even if your service might not have to cater to millions of users at the moment, designing scalable software now will reduce the need to restructure the entire backend when the need arises.